jblindsay/whitebox-tools/README.md

 Eventually most of *Whitebox GAT's* approximately 450 tools [will be ported](tool_porting.md) to *WhiteboxTools*, although this is an immense task.
 Support for vector data (Shapefile/GeoJSON) reading/writing and a topological analysis library (like the Java Topology Suite) will need to be added in order to port the tools involving vector spatial data.
 Opportunities to parallelize algorithms will be sought during porting.
 All new plugin tools will be added to *Whitebox GAT* using this library of functions.

-The library currently contains the following 318 tools, which are each grouped based on their main function into one of the following categories: Data Tools, GIS Analysis, Hydrological Analysis, Image Analysis, LiDAR Analysis, Mathematical and Statistical Analysis, Stream Network Analysis, and Terrain Analysis.
+The library currently contains the following 321 tools, which are each grouped based on their main function into one of the following categories: Data Tools, GIS Analysis, Hydrological Analysis, Image Analysis, LiDAR Analysis, Mathematical and Statistical Analysis, Stream Network Analysis, and Terrain Analysis.
 The following is a complete listing of available tools, with brief tool descriptions.

 **Data Tools**

 - ***ConvertNodataToZero***: Converts nodata values in a raster to zero.
 - ***ConvertRasterFormat***: Converts raster data from one format to another.
 - ***ExportTableToCsv***: Exports an attribute table to a CSV text file.
+- ***IdwInterpolation***: Interpolates vector points into a raster surface using an inverse-distance weighted scheme.
 - ***NewRasterFromBase***: Creates a new raster using a base image.
 - ***PrintGeoTiffTags***: Prints the tags within a GeoTIFF.
 - ***SetNodataValue***: Assign a specified value in an input image to the NoData value.